RodZill4/material-maker/addons/material_maker/doc/nodes_common.rst

 ^^^^^^

 Inputs are images the node will transform (if any).
 An input is always connected to at most an output.
-Inputs generally have a default image that is used when it is not connected.
+Inputs generally have a default value that is used when it is not connected.

 Parameters
 ^^^^^^^^^^